 Top 100 Data Science Interview Questions & Answers 2024

-Data science is a rapidly growing field that is changing the way organizations understand and make decisions based on their data.
+Data science is a rapidly growing field that is changing how organizations understand and make decisions based on their data.
 As a result, companies are increasingly looking to hire data scientists to help them make sense of their data and drive business outcomes.
 This has led to a high demand for data scientists, and competition for these positions can be fierce.
 To help you prepare for a data science interview, we’ve compiled a list of the top 100 data science interview questions that you’re likely to encounter.

 The questions we’ve included cover a wide range of topics, including: